aolney/ct-modular-book/docs/11-com-mod-generators.md

 For example, the pitch in Figure \@ref(fig:bessel-modulation) is about 700 Hz, at which point human hearing has more sensitivity to higher frequencies than lower frequencies.
 Thus as the modulation index increases, the upper sideband is perceived as louder than the lower sideband, causing a perception of upward pitch shift.

-Harmonic ratios of carrier to modulator (C:M) are more complex for FM than AM/RM because FM sidebands are infinite and reflect from zero out of phase.
+FM harmonic ratios of carrier to modulator (C:M) are likewise more complex than for AM/RM because FM sidebands are infinite and reflect from zero out of phase.
 Additionally, sideband partials may already be inverted if they are both odd and less than the carrier frequency or if their Bessel function drops below zero.
 If we only consider reflection from zero and ignore the other complexities, a 1:1 ratio will produce all harmonics and thus be similar to a saw wave.
 This is because the first lower sideband partial is $1-1=0$, and all negative partials for higher $n$ reflect back on top of their positive counterparts.